 Self-reinforcing feedback cycles and Weinberg’s psychotherapy

-George Weinberg offers a clear and practical account of how people continually reconstruct themselves through their habits—and how people can change.
+George Weinberg offers a clear and practical account of how people continually recreate their whole psychic structure through their habitual behaviour.
 When a person takes a chosen action, they reinforce the ideas and feelings that motivate the action.
-So, as habits repeat the same actions, they repeatedly reinforce their motivations.
+Now, habits are repeated actions, so habits repeatedly reinforce their motivations.
 I present how self-amplifying feedback cycles organise this reinforcement.

 George Weinberg (1929–2017) was a psychotherapist and educator in New York, as well as the author of 14 books.
-His accounts of counselling read like a good novel, e.g., “Invisible Masters: Compulsions and the Fear that Drives Them” (1995).
+His accounts of counselling read like a good novel; one is “Invisible Masters: Compulsions and the Fear that Drives Them” (1995).

 You can read about George Weinberg (Psychologist) on Wikipedia.